muratk5n/thirdwave/en/README.md

 But, the system is fraying on the edges..
 The alliance arrives with crass ideology creating unrest leading to ultra-nationalist movements.
-The pack leader US doesn't seem to be willing to fight all the time, so in order to keep the inners "contained", chaos is created, 'allowed' on the edges e.g. Iraq, Libya, Syria, Ukraine...
+The pack leader US doesn't seem to be willing to fight all the time, so in order to keep the inners contained, chaos is created, 'allowed' on the edges e.g. Iraq, Libya, Syria, Ukraine...
 The spillover effect is toxic for all, especially the outposts, one could argue, even for the seat of the empire itself.

 ---